PreethiSAP/Philips-Hair-Straightener/Philips Hair Straightener.md

 **The warranty is not applicable if:**

-> 1. Product is used against user manual
+> Product is used against user manual.
+>
-> 2. Defects caused due to improper use.
+> Defects caused due to improper use.
+>
-> 3. Repaired from unauthorized person.
+> Repaired from unauthorized person.
+>
-> 4. Inappropriate warranty card.
+> Inappropriate warranty card.
+>
-> 5. Product used for commercial purpose.
+> Product used for commercial purpose.

 ## **Service**